Tripping Daisy: Death of Wes Berggren and split

 Wes Berggren was found dead of a drug overdose in his apartment on October 27, 1999.
 The Dallas County Medical Examiner's office found traces of cocaine, propoxyphene, and benzodiazepine in his body.
 With Berggren's death, the band cancelled its upcoming tour dates and finished some minor recording sessions for the final album.
 The self-titled album was released posthumously, with Berggren's father Don playing a Fender Rhodes electric piano on the unfinished song "Soothing Jubilee".
 The album included a re-recording of "One Through Four", a song originally featured on Bill.
 Tripping Daisy officially disbanded on December 14, 1999.

 After the band disbanded, Tim DeLaughter, Mark Pirro, Bryan Wakeland and Jeff Bouck formed the chamber pop group The Polyphonic Spree.
 Ben Curtis went on to join brother Brandon Curtis in the progressive space rock trio called The Secret Machines and later, the dream pop trio School of Seven Bells.
 Curtis died on December 29, 2013, from complications of lymphoma.

 Reunion

 On January 5, 2017, the band's official Facebook page teased a possible reunion event.
 News later confirmed the remaining members would perform at the Homegrown Festival in Dallas on May 13, 2017.
 On March 9, 2017, they announced four additional Texas dates, making it the first Tripping Daisy tour in nearly twenty years.
 Christopher Penn announced during Homegrown Fest 8 in Dallas, Texas, on May 13, 2017, that Tripping Daisy would be recording a live album during a concert July 7, 2017, during the NYTEX Summer Concert Series at the NYTEX Sports Centre in North Richland Hills, Texas.
 The band went idle again until reuniting in 2019 for the 10th Homegrown Festival.
+Shortly thereafter, the band played a "secret" show at the Dada in Dallas.
+Dylan Silvers filled in for Curtis during this concert.
+On August 28, 2022, the band played a surprise show at the Kessler Theater in Dallas.

+On June 18, 2024, the Dallas Observer announced that Tripping Daisy had officially reformed, and that the band had plans to tour and record a new album.
+The band then played at The Factory in Deep Ellum, Dallas on June 29, 2024.

+On April 2025, the band announced a North American tour running from June 21 to July 20, 2025.